Whether it’s a big game or just a practice, warming up the right way can make a huge difference in how you feel and perform on the ice.

 If you want to press play and warm up with me step-by-step, this video walks you through the full routine:

-Option 2: Self-Paced Version (No Screen Required)
+Option 2: Self-Paced Routine (No Screen Required)

 If you’d rather do it on your own without following a video, here’s the full warm-up you can run through at your own pace: